Chandraprakash Umapathy, MDGastroenterology

 Large Need for Living Kidney Donations

-When you volunteer to donate a kidney at University Health Transplant Center, you become one of the hundreds of people who help a recipient live.
+When you volunteer to donate a kidney at University Health Transplant Institute, you become one of the hundreds of people who help a recipient live.
 The need for living kidney donation is high.
 There are not enough deceased donors to keep pace with the number of people who need a kidney transplant.
 This means the waiting list is long.
 The average wait time to receive a kidney in the U.S. is six years or more.

 Why Should You Donate a Kidney?